farbverbrecher/odin-recipes/README.md

 Hello and welcome to my first HTML & CSS projekt!
 In this projekt i will try to learn here how to code a simply website with my favorit Recepts.
+It's simple but its my first projekt.

 This projekts will potentilly incloud:
 - Html